XiaoLey/PKG.cmake/README.md

   - <b>Type: </b> option
   - <b>Description:</b> Current target `_NAME` is a multi-component project and is being installed
-  - <b>Note:</b> Multi-component Project cannot be a buildable target.
+  - <b>Note:</b> Multi-component Project cannot be a runtime artifact.

 - #### \_NAME